 Constitutional attorney and author John W. Whitehead is founder and president of The Rutherford Institute.
-His book Battlefield America: The War on the American People(SelectBooks, 2015) is available online at www.amazon.com.
-Whitehead can be contacted atjohnw@rutherford.org.
+His new book Battlefield America: The War on the American People is available at www.amazon.com.
+Whitehead can be contacted at johnw@rutherford.org.

-The original source of this article is Information Clearing House Copyright © John W. Whitehead, Information Clearing House, 2016
+The original source of this article is Global Research Copyright © John W. Whitehead, Global Research, 2020